budulinek/arduino-altherma-controller/README.md

   - rollover of counters is synchronized
   - content of the P1P2 Status page is updated in the background (fetch API), javascript alert is shown if connection is lost
 * user settings:
-  - can be changed via web interface (see screenshots bellow)
+  - can be changed via web interface (see screenshots bellow), all web UI inputs have proper validation
-  - stored in EEPROM
+  - stored in Arduino EEPROM
   - retained during firmware upgrade (only in case of major version change, Arduino loads factory defaults)
-  - all web interface inputs have proper validation
-  - factory defaults for user settings can be specified in advanced_settings.h
+  - factory defaults for user settings can be changed in advanced_settings.h
-  - settings marked \* are only available if ENABLE_DHCP is defined in the sketch
-  - settings marked \*\* are only available if ENABLE_EXTRA_DIAG is defined in the sketch
 * advanced settings:
-  - can be changed in sketch (advanced_settings.h)
+  - can be changed in sketch before comnpilation (advanced_settings.h)
   - stored in flash memory

 # Hardware
 Get the hardware and connect together:

-* **Arduino Uno**.<br>Cheap clones are sufficient.
+* **Arduino Uno or Mega** (and possibly other boards with ATmega chips).<br>On Mega you have to configure Serial in advanced settings in the sketch.
 * **Ethernet shield with WIZnet chip (W5100, W5200 or W5500)**.<br>The ubiquitous W5100 shield for Uno/Mega is sufficient.
 If available, I recommend W5500 Ethernet Shield.
 You can also use combo board MCU + ethernet (such as ATmega328 + W5500 board from Keyestudio).<br>ATTENTION: Ethernet shields with ENC28J60 chip will not work !!!
 * **Custom P1P2 Uno adapter**.<br>You can [solder your own adapter](https://github.com/Arnold-n/P1P2Serial/tree/main/circuits#p1p2-adapter-as-arduino-uno-hat) or buy one from Arnold-n (his e-mail address can be found on line 3 of his library [P1P2Serial.cpp](https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2Serial.cpp)).